cultuurnet/apidocs/projects/widgets/docs/introduction.md

 Widgets are ready-made HTML/JS snippets that you can include in your own website to quickly provide a search page for cultural and leisure activities.

-publiq provides a widget builder / wizard where you can easily configure your widget. without the need for advanced technical knowledge.
-During the configuration process all settings are saved on a scripttag.
-When embedded in a website or app, the scripttag will render the configured agenda with cultural activities.
+publiq provides a widget builder / wizard where you can easily configure your widget, without the need for advanced technical knowledge.
+During the configuration process all settings are saved on a `<script>` tag.
+When embedded in a website or app, the `<script>` tag will render the configured agenda with cultural activities.

 Widgets can be highly customized and finetuned to your own needs: